Rogendo/Rogendo/README.md

-- 🔭 I’m a Computer Science student **@Kabarak University**
+- 🔭 I’m a Computer Science Final year student at **@Kabarak University**

-- 🌱 I’m currently working on <a href="https://github.com/Rogendo/DataCanvas">DataCanvas</a>  A Data marketplace.
+- 🌱 Currently working on <a href="https://github.com/Rogendo/DataCanvas">DataCanvas</a>  A Data marketplace.

 - 👨‍💻 All of my projects are available at  https://github.com/Rogendo/
 - Website https://rogendo.github.io/Rogendo/

-- 💬 Ask me anything about Python.
+- 💬 Ask me anything about Python and Machine Learning.

 - 📫 How to reach me **https://www.linkedin.com/in/peter-rogendo/**